lbl-srg/obc/specification/source/useCases.rst

 ---------------------------  ---------------------------------------------------
 1                            The user opens the controls design tool in OpenStudio
 ---------------------------  ---------------------------------------------------
-2                            The user opens the HVAC model and building model
+2                            The user opens the HVAC system model and building model
                              in the controls design tool.
 ---------------------------  ---------------------------------------------------
 3                            The user connects sensors and actuators to